jbrhsn/MAC-Changer-Ubuntu/README.md

 # Description

 This tool will change the Mac Address of your gadget temporarily.
 It is produced for protection/privacy concerned users.
->It is built for Ubuntu.
+<h5>It is built for Ubuntu.
 However you can use it in any ubuntu based linux distro.

 # Disclaimer